Upload Your Data

 So you’ve officially submitted your dataset?
 The next step then is potentially the most important of all – GRAB A DRINK, KICK BACK, AND RELAX!

-Now before we get ahead of ourselves, there is one more step.
+Now before we get ahead of ourselves, there are a couple more steps.
 You still need to officially publish your protocol.
 So once you do receive confirmation from us that your protocol is good to publish, then go back to the Publish Protocol step to see how to do just that.

 And finally – we’d just like to say thank you so much.
 Your time, your effort, your research, your data are all greatly appreciated by us here at SPARC, and by the investigators who use the SPARC project to formulate and conduct their own research.
 We said it before, and we’ll say it again.
 You’re a giant!